-In this post I will introduce the “Throwing Message Intermediate Event (Email)” that sends an email in the middle of a Workflow.”Throwing Message Intermediate Event (Email)” is an automatic Step that sends an email in the middle of a Business Process.
+In this post I will introduce the Throwing Message Intermediate Event (Email).
+This is an automatic Step that sends an email in the middle of a Business Process.

-If you place a “Throwing Message Intermediate Event (Email)” in the middle of a Workflow diagram, an email can be sent automatically when a token passes the event.
+If you place a Throwing Message Intermediate Event (Email) in the middle of a Workflow diagram, an email can be sent automatically when a token passes the event.
 You can embed the input contents of the previous Step into the email body or destination address.
-Let’s learn how to set up this “Throwing Message Intermediate Event (Email)” in the following 3 steps.
+Let’s learn how to set up this Throwing Message Intermediate Event (Email) in the following 3 steps.

-- Basic chapter: Sending an email with a fixed mail body to a fixed address
+- Basic chapter: sending an email with a fixed mail body to a fixed address

-- Mail body chapter: Changing the mail body of an email using Embedded Commands
+- Mail body chapter: changing the mail body of an email using embedded commands

-- Address embed chapter: Changing the address of an email using Embedded Commands
+- Address embed chapter: changing the address of an email using embedded commands

-- Non-delivery response chapter: Troubleshooting when an email has not arrived
+- Non-delivery response chapter: troubleshooting when an email has not arrived

-Incidentally, we will use the same environment which we have built in “Your first step of Questetra BPM Suite” throughout this series of articles.
-I suggest you first read through the “Setting Up an Environment for Tutorial” section of Chapter 1 if you haven’t tried out that tutorial yet.
+Incidentally, we will use the same environment which we have built in Your first step in Questetra BPM Suite throughout this series of articles.
+I suggest you first read through the Setting Up an Environment for Tutorial section of Chapter 1 if you haven’t tried out that tutorial yet.

 Sending an email to a fixed address with a fixed mail body

-First, let’s create a new App from the [App Settings] page.
+Let’s create a new App from the [App Settings] page.
 In this case, please set the name of the App as ”Throwing Message Intermediate Event (Email) test“.
 After creating a new App, start up the Process Modeler and draw a Workflow diagram like the one below.

 Place the icon which is a double-line circle with an envelope figure in it and the label of email.
-Then, you draw the flow and connect all the objects.
-In addition, please change the name of Human Task next to the Start event, to “Confirm”.
+Then, draw the flow and connect all the objects.
+In addition, please change the name of Human Task next to the Start event to “Confirmation”.

-Now the App is completed.
-Let’s save, release it and check the operation.
-Please select “Throwing Message Intermediate Event (Email), test” from the list of “Start” < “Workflow” and handle the “Confirm” Task.
+Now the App is completed let’s save it, release it and check the operation.
+Please select Throwing Message Intermediate Event (Email) test from the list in the Start page < Workflow and operate the Confirmation Task.

 In the case of sending to multiple people

-In the next “Mail body chapter” I will describe the settings to embed data into the text body and change the contents of the email according to the results of the task operation, as further advanced contents.Next: Mail body chapter
+In the Mail Body chapter we’ll go even further and describe the settings to embed data into the text body and change the contents of the email according to the results of the Task operation.